Oklahoma vs. Texas Tech NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Sooners have been favored by 19.5 points or more four times this season and covered the spread in one of them.

-- Oklahoma's games this year have hit the over five times in eight opportunities (62.5%).
+- Oklahoma's games this year have hit the over on five of eight set point totals (62.5%).

-- Oklahoma is 3-3 against the spread and 6-0 overall in games when it records more than 30.6 points.
+- Oklahoma is 3-3 against the spread and 6-0 overall in games when it puts up more than 30.6 points.

-- Oklahoma is 3-4 against the spread and 7-0 overall when the team picks up over 385.4 yards.
+- Oklahoma is 3-4 against the spread and 7-0 overall when the team totals more than 385.4 yards.

-- The Sooners have turned the ball over eight times this season, two fewer than the Red Raiders have forced (10).

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.